Rawat107/Object-remover/README.md

 4. Optionally, enter the numbers of objects you want to remove and click the "Remove Selected Objects" button.

 5. The application will display a success message if objects are removed.
 Choose to upload another image or continue with the current image.

-## Documentation

-For more details about the application, including challenges faced during development and code explanations, refer to the [documentation](documentation.md).

-## Deployment

-The application can be deployed to platforms such as [Streamlit Sharing](https://www.streamlit.io/sharing) or [Heroku](https://www.heroku.com/).
-Follow the platform-specific instructions for deployment.

 ## License